exadel-inc/esl/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=for-the-badge)](./README.md)

 Exadel Smart Library (**ESL**) is an open-source **lightweight** and **flexible** UI component library based on web components.
-Build UX modules with custom components provided by our library and make sites work faster.
+Build UX modules with custom components provided by our library to make sites work faster.
 ESL web UI components library is compatible with any framework which makes ESL ideal for projects regardless of their tech stack.